d-bl/GroundForge/docs/help/Choose-Stitches.md

 ![](/GroundForge/help/images/stitch-ids.png)

-* _Top left:_ the definition of a pattern created by one of the example page.
+* _Top left:_ the definition of a pattern created by one of the catalogue pages.
   The digits inside the circles determine the configuration of arrows arriving at that position.
 * _Top right:_ how the pattern definition looks like when repeated.
 The colored dots are explained on the "reshape" pages.
 * _Bottom:_ the diagrams generated with the chosen stitches.